Matthew Gray Gubler: Acting

 After he began modeling, Gubler had an internship with Wes Anderson, who encouraged him to audition for a part in his movie The Life Aquatic with Steve Zissou.
 Gubler did, and landed the role of Nico (a.k.a.
 Intern #1).
 This led, in 2005, to Gubler being cast in Criminal Minds.
 Criminal Minds ran from 2005 to 2020, and Gubler performed in all 15 seasons.
-Gubler played the starring role of Dr. Spencer Reid, a genius FBI profiler; Gubler is best known for playing this role and was regarded as a fan favorite.
+Gubler played a starring role of Dr. Spencer Reid, a genius FBI profiler; Gubler is best known for playing this role and was regarded as a fan favorite.
 Criminal Minds won the 2017 People's Choice Award for Favorite TV Drama.
 Gubler did not appear in the 2022 reboot of the series.

 Gubler played Joe Joe in the film RV (2006).
 He voiced Simon the chipmunk in Alvin and the Chipmunks (2007), Alvin and the Chipmunks: The Squeakquel (2009), Alvin and the Chipmunks: Chipwrecked (2011), and Alvin and the Chipmunks: The Road Chip (2015).
 He appeared as Bart, the main character, in How to Be a Serial Killer (2008), and as Paul in (500) Days of Summer (2009).
 He provided the voice of Winsor in Scooby-Doo!
 Legend of the Phantosaur (2011).

 In 2014, Gubler acted in the zombie comedy Life After Beth and the film Suburban Gothic, for which he received the Screamfest Award for Best Actor.

 Gubler has done voice work for the DC Universe Animated Original Movies line.
 He played Jimmy Olsen in All-Star Superman and voices the Riddler in the animated film, Batman: Assault on Arkham (2014).
 Gubler has also appeared in the films Band of Robbers (2015), 68 Kill (2017), Endings, Beginnings (2019), and Horse Girl (2020).
 He appeared in the 2019 Hulu series Dollface.

 Filmmaking and directing

 While making The Life Aquatic with Steve Zissou, Gubler made a documentary titled Matthew Gray Gubler's Life Aquatic Intern Journal, a behind-the-scenes view of the making of the film, which was later included in The Criterion Collection DVD release.
 He directed and starred in a series of self-deprecating mockumentaries titled Matthew Gray Gubler: the Unauthorized Documentary in which he parodies Hollywood behavior, which were filmed on the set of Criminal Minds.
 A follow-up, Matthew Gray Gubler: The Authorized Documentary, was also made.

-Gubler directed, edited, and co-produced the music video for "Don't Shoot Me Santa" by the rock band The Killers.
+Gubler directed, edited, and co-produced the music videos for "Don't Shoot Me Santa" and "Dirt Sledding" by Las Vegas rock band the Killers.

 Gubler directed 12 episodes of Criminal Minds.